How to protect yourself from Hackers: what must our approach be for defending a cyber threat and for Cyber Security solution

 It is also good to know that the traditional ‘signature based’ antivirus software is no longer enough, that is because today’s attackers adopt the so called ‘polymorphism’ technique: to manage in tricking the antimalware all that they need to do is create a code that is unknown to it.
 All this can be done in a decisively simple way: you don’t need to construct a completely new malware, all you have to do is modify the signature of an existing one and the antivirus will no longer be capable in detecting it.

 Therefore, we have to adopt advanced detection systems such as EDR (Endpoint Detection and Response) or – even better – XDR (Extended Detection and Response): the difference is that whilst the EDR operates on the endpoint, the XDR instruments control the security of the entire company infrastructure.
-We have looked at EDR and XDR in this article.

 The utility of these EDR/XDR systems derive from one fact: any attack creates noise.